cesarvspr/Ethereum-Scraper/README.md

 ### Requirements

-Have a .csv file with the address of the contracts that you want.
+Have a .csv file with the address colunm of the contracts that you want.
 The script will create a new .csv with the Contract Creation Code requested.